 Pay Attention to Medications

 Seniors are often prescribed a variety of medications whose side effects may increase the risk of injury.
 For example, a diuretic such as Lasix can increase the risk of falls when it’s taken at night.
-Your loved one may feel a sense of urgency to go to the restroom, leading to slipping or falling while getting out of the bed.
+Your loved one may feel a sense of urgency to go to the restroom, leading to slipping or falling while getting out of bed.

 Drowsiness and dizziness are also common side effects of a number of medications used to treat age-related conditions.
 Talk to your loved one’s doctor if you feel any of your loved one’s medication may be threatening his or her safety.
 The doctor will be able to adjust the dosage as necessary and further explain the potential side effects of prescribed medications.